cisco-gve/epnm_alarm_report/README.md

 The EPNM Rest API can be slow.
 It sometimes helps to VPN into RTP before running the application.

+**Need to Know**
+A file named opensesame.py must be added to /web_ui.
+This file must have the password for the source email account.

 **Good to Know**
 The source and destination email addresses can be changed in /web_ui/views.py.
 Changes should be made to the functions send_group_email_view() and send_device_email_view().
 The code currently sends from a gmail account.
 If you wish to change email platforms, send_email() in /web_ui/controllers/rest_calls.py may also need to be modified.